The Path to High School Graduation and Beyond - 10th grade editiontitle

 Attend our district’s Got Plans?
 College and Career Fair in October to start getting excited and interested in different colleges and careers.

 Take the PSAT test in October.
-This is a practice test for the SAT which is one of the required 4 year college admissions tests. ** If you need accommodations, contact the College Board for the SAT or ACT for the ACT test.
+This is a practice test for the SAT which is one of the required 4 year college admissions tests. **If you need accommodations, contact the testing agency.

 Scholarship search time!
-Visit the scholarship page on the West Hills website and Ms. Murillo in counseling.
-Other great scholarship websites are www.fastweb.com and www.cappex.com.
+Visit the West Hills Scholarship Site for our compiled list of scholarships.
+Other great scholarship websites are and .

 Grossmont Union High School District programs and activities shall be free from discrimination, harassment, intimidation, and bullying based on age, gender, sex, race, color, religion, ancestry, national origin, nationality, ethnic group identification, ethnicity, marital or parental status, physical or mental disability, gender identity, gender expression, sexual orientation or the perception of one or more of such characteristics.
 (GUHSD Board Policy 5145.3) 4119.26 BP Employee/Student Interaction Policy Additional non-discrimination and related policies